Right-sizing the force: Army offers armor for smaller troops - NewsBreak

 That move has proved to be a success.

-There are five other regular sizes that have been available previously — extra small, small, medium, large and extra-large.
+There are five other regular sizes that have been available previously — extra small, small, medium, large and extra large.Marines: Pandemic contributed to tragedy of troops’ drowning

 Pierre-Zamora said the new short and long versions fit many soldiers better.
 As an example, she said that she and another female soldier appear to be about the same size.
 But, she said she wears an extra small, while the other soldier wears an extra small short.